The Demolitionist

-The Demolitionist is a 1995 American superhero film directed by Robert Kurtzman.
+The Demolitionist is a 1995 American science fiction action horror film directed by Robert Kurtzman.
 The film stars Nicole Eggert, Richard Grieco, Bruce Abbott, Heather Langenkamp, Susan Tyrrell and Tom Savini.

 Plot

 A murdered female police officer is brought back to life by a cold-hearted scientist to serve as "The Demolitionist", the ultimate crime-fighting weapon in a city overrun by criminals and internal corruption.